RamazanHalid/RamazanHalid/README.md

 ## 🚀 About Me
   I have trained myself to be a person suitable for teamwork because today the most successful and enjoyable work is done by big teams.
-While developing myself in this field, I have constantly focused on architectures where more than one person will work (N-Layer, Onion, DDD, and Microservice Architectures).
+While developing myself in this field, I have constantly focused on architectures where more than one person will work (N-Layer, and Microservice Architectures).
 Thanks to these architectures, I started to develop sustainable software.
 In these softwares, I have mastered clean code techniques such as SOLID and Disegn Patterns.
 While applying these techniques, I learned to use tools such as Dependency Injection, IoC Containers, JWT, ORM (EntityFramework), Fluent Validation, AOP (Aspect Oriented